basdirks/dragonfly/README.md

 ## Models

-A model describes entities in your application by giving names to groups of fields.
+A model describes entities in an application by giving names to groups of fields.
 A field has a name and a type.
 A type can be an array or a scalar type.

 ### Types